mendes-jc/mendes-jc/README.md

 ## Hello ${name}, welcome to my profile! 😃

-I'm a passionate software engineer and a former systems analyst.
+I'm a passionate Software Engineer and a former systems analyst.

 ### What I work with ?